 Marketing of Farm Production by New and Beginning Farmers

 Market channels that serve local and regional food systems include direct-to-consumer, direct-to-institution, direct-to-retail, and direct-to-intermediate.
 Of these four channels, direct-to-consumer is the oldest and most well established, as farmers markets, pick-your-own operations, and farm stores were the first channels used by farmers seeking to reach local foods markets.
-Table 1 summarizes the use of these market channels by the farmers responding to the survey, broken down by farmer experience level.

 Direct-to-consumer channels, which include farmers markets, on-farm stands, community supported agriculture (CSA), and the online marketplace, are widely used by beginning farmers.
 Overall, 88% of beginning farmers reported using the direct-to-consumer market channel.
 Of those in their first five years of farming, 82% sold directly to consumers, while 96% of those in their second five years of farming reported direct sales.
 The bulk of the more experienced beginning farmers (48%) reported participating in the direct-to-consumer market for five to seven years.
 A smaller share (24%) reported selling directly for eight to 10 years, and 21% for two to four years.

 The main motivations given by all farmers for selling directly to consumers include: (1) helps build relationships with the local community (96%); (2) provides a fair price for their products (93%); and (3) has low distribution and transportation costs (74%).
 See Figure 1.
 Those in their first five years of farming reported that direct marketing helps diversify their business, while more experienced farmers were less likely to report this (81% versus 65%).
 Farmers who have been in business for more than five years find direct-to-consumer markets more reliable than farmers who have been in business for less than five years (67% versus 53%).